 Depending on the severity of your DUI offense and your LA driving record, you could face harsh penalties.
-In addition to court costs and a heavy fine, your DUI penalties for a 1st offense may include the following:
+With a DWI charge comes administrative penalties given by the Department of Public Safety and Corrections, criminal court costs and fines.
+Your DUI penalties for a 1st offense may include the following:

 - A suspended LA driver's license for up to 1 year (or a permanent revocation).

 - You will need to pay reinstatement fees so you can drive again.

 - Up to 6 months in jail.